 Verra is headquartered in Washington, D.C. but operates internationally.
-The Verra Verified Carbon Standard is the world's most widely used GHG offset crediting program.85 Verra is an International
+The Verra Verified Carbon Standard is the world's most widely used GHG offset crediting program.85 Verra is an International Carbon Reduction and Offset Endorsed Standard.
+In addition to verifying biochar carbon removal projects, its standard is applied to other removal technologies not associated with IWPs.

-85 https://verra.org/programs/verified-carbon-standard/ Assessment of State Agency Protocols Related to Innovative Wood Products - Draft Report
+85 https://verra.org/programs/verified-carbon-standard/ Assessment of State Agency Protocols Related to Innovative Wood Products - Final Report